-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: English, French, Italian

 The name Mason was brought to England in the great wave of migration following the Norman Conquest of 1066.
 The name Mason is for a stone-mason.
 The name was originally derived from the Old English or Old French word masson.

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Mason, Masson and others.

 This web page shows only a small excerpt of our Mason research.
-Another 151 words (11 lines of text) covering the years 1629, 1686, 1652, 1660, 1716, 1690, 1735, 1650, 1676, 1633, 1685, 1673, 1646, 1694, 1683, 1770 and are included under the topic Early Mason History in all our PDF Extended History products.
+Another 151 words (11 lines of text) covering the years 1586, 1635, 1615, 1629, 1686, 1652, 1660, 1716, 1690, 1735, 1650, 1676, 1633, 1685, 1673, 1646, 1694, 1683 and 1770 are included under the topic Early Mason History in all our PDF Extended History products.

 Another 295 words (21 lines of text) are included under the topic Early Mason Notables in all our PDF Extended History products.

 Some of the Mason family moved to Ireland, but this topic is not covered in this excerpt.
-Another 109 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 155 words (11 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Mason or a variant listed above: